jgorset/fandjango/docs/source/installation.rst

 .. note::

-    If you're using Django's built-in CSRF protection middleware, you need to make sure Fandjango's middleware precedes it.
+    If you're using Django's CSRF protection middleware, you need to make sure Fandjango's middleware precedes it.
 Otherwise, Facebook's requests to your application will qualify as cross-site request forgeries.